 - Identify new sales opportunities—how will expanding into a new market or simply selling more of the current products affect revenue?

 - Find missed or inaccurate commissions—are there discrepancies between what the agency expected to receive vs. what was actually received?
-How does that effect future plans?
+How does that affect future plans?

 Overall, the ability to project commissions helps agencies confirm they are receiving accurate payments on what they have sold, plan better for future events, and be more proactive in its operations.